TOP

 Azalai Grand Hotel or similar

-NB: There are currently no regular domestic flights to/from Timbuktu.
-Before the tour is confirmed if flights are still not available, we will amend the program to an overland one and this requires two nights in Timbuktu.
+Note: There are currently no regular domestic flights to/from Timbuktu.
+Before the tour is confirmed, if flights are still not available, we will amend the program to an overland itinerary, which will require two nights in Timbuktu.

-This morning take an early flight to legendary Timbuktu.
+This morning, take an early flight to the legendary city of Timbuktu.

-Located near the River Niger, and at the terminus of the great trans-Saharan caravan route, Timbuktu became fabulously wealthy in the 16th century.
-Loaded with blocks of salt and other trade goods, huge convoys of camels would spend weeks crossing the unforgiving Sahara to reach Timbuktu.
-It was here that they would trade salt, pound-for-pound, with African merchants bringing gold and ivory along the Niger from the heart of Africa.
+Located near the Niger River and at the terminus of the great trans-Saharan caravan routes, Timbuktu became fabulously wealthy in the 16th century.
+Loaded with blocks of salt and other trade goods, huge camel convoys spent weeks crossing the unforgiving Sahara to reach the city.
+Here, salt was traded pound-for-pound with African merchants bringing gold and ivory along the Niger from the heart of Africa.

-Wander the dusty streets of Timbuktu, admiring such magnificent mud-brick structures as the Djinguiraiber Mosque, Sidi Yehia Mosque, and the Mosque of Sankoré which received many Muslim scholars.
-See the houses of the various 19th-century European explorers who used Timbuktu as a base.
+Wander through the dusty streets of Timbuktu, admiring magnificent mud-brick structures such as the Djinguiraiber Mosque, Sidi Yahia Mosque, and the Sankoré Mosque, which welcomed many Muslim scholars.
+Visit the houses of various 19th-century European explorers who once used Timbuktu as a base.

-We shall continue our tour of Timbuktu, including a visit to the ethnological museum, Al Manzour Korey Museum, Henrich Barth Museum, and Maison des Artisans.
+Continue the tour with visits to the Ethnological Museum, Al Mansour Korey Museum, Heinrich Barth Museum, and the Maison des Artisans.
 Overnight in Timbuktu.

 Meals Included: Breakfast